-Marc N. Muñiz is an Assistant Research Professor in the Department of Chemistry and Chemical Biology.
-He works with the Cyberlearning Innovation and Research Center (CIRC).
+Marc N. Muñiz is an Assistant Professor of Professional Practice in the Department of Chemistry and Chemical Biology.
 Marc earned his Ph.D. in Chemistry from North Carolina State University (Raleigh, NC) and his B.S. in Chemistry from Montclair State University (Montclair, NJ).

-Marc is working with CIRC on the development, assessment, and refinement of teaching and learning content for chemistry in active learning and online assessment contexts alike.
-He collaborates with TRIAD on research and professional development efforts, including the analysis of student learning outcomes in general chemistry and workshops to transform teaching and learning by implementing student-centered, equity-oriented, and research-driven practices.
+Marc is working on the development, assessment, and refinement of teaching and learning content for chemistry in active learning and online assessment contexts alike.
+He provides research and professional development support, including the analysis of student learning outcomes in general chemistry and workshops to transform teaching and learning by implementing student-centered, equity-oriented, and research-driven practices.
 Marc also conducts research focused on students’ scientific modeling practices and learning outcomes in the physical chemistry classroom and laboratory environments.